jerome3o/jerome3o.github.io/projects/_posts/2024-11-29-steamdeck-userspace-pacman.md

 Big thanks to:
 * etaoin.sh for the original tutorial
 * The SteamOS team for building on Arch Linux, making this possible
-* [Claude](https://claude.ai) for helping debug issues and actually writing this blog post! 😄
+* [Claude](https://claude.ai) for helping debug issues and writing a good chunk of this blog post! 😄

 The full script is available above - feel free to adapt it for your needs.
-If you run into issues or have improvements to suggest, let me know!
+If you run into issues or have improvements to suggest, [let me know](https://github.com/jerome3o)!